develer-staff/pam_luks_ldap/README.md

 ## Usage

-__NOTE__: Ubuntu users don't have to do anything, since PAM configuration is taken care by the package we provide in our PPA.
+### On Ubuntu, with PPA

+Congratulations, you don't have to do anything.
+We plug into Ubuntu's `pam-auth-update` infrastructure and the package will usually do the right thing when it's installed or removed.

+### Building from sources

 On Debian-based system you might have to add this line to `/etc/pam.d/common-auth`, right before pam_mount's configuration entry: